sanicode/elastik-tenancy/README.md

 ## Usage

-After setting up the project, you can register and log in as a user.
-Each user will be associated with a specific tenant, and all operations will be tenant-scoped.
+After setting up the project, you can register new tenant with domain field in register form and log in as a user.
+Each user domain/subdomain will be associated with a specific tenant, and all operations will be tenant-scoped.

 ## Example Routes:
 - **https://tenant1.yourapp.com/dashboard** - Dashboard for Tenant 1